lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 ### Components for ML-KEM in CMS

 An implementation MUST support at least one of KMAC# or HMAC as the KDF for ML-KEM in KemRecipientInfo.
 It is RECOMMENDED that a CMS recipient supports both.
 KMAC# is given as an option because ML-KEM uses SHA3 and SHAKE as internal functions, so an implementation may want to use these to reduce code size.
 HMAC is given as an option because SHA2 is widely supported and the CMS-level code may not have access to underlying KECCAK-based implementations.
+Note that the KDF used to process the KEMRecipientInfo structure MAY be different from the KDF used in the ML-KEM algorithm.

 For ML-KEM-512, the following underlying components MUST be supported: